tristanHessell/mess-around/README.md

 ## TODO

-Write snapshot tests for components
+Write snapshot tests for (some) components

-Move to redux-saga (which internally handles cancelling actions) Change tests to redux-saga
+Write integration tests that test everything together (enzyme)

 Move to rxjs
 Change tests to rxjs